 Confronting allegations of sexual harassment, discrimination and bullying within a regional surgical profession aired on a prominent current affairs program.
 The professional body governing the conduct of surgeons needed to respond and act fast.

-Using Platos, they heard from all members, especially the most vulnerable, and were able to understand what was going on, why it was happening and how to fix it.
+Using Plaetos, they heard from all members, especially the most vulnerable, and were able to understand what was going on, why it was happening and how to fix it.
 Read more.

 - Confronting allegations of sexual harassment, discrimination and bullying within a regional surgical profession were aired on a prominent current affairs program